hello-robot/stretch_tutorials/getting_started.md

 ```

 Change the directory to that of your catkin workspace and install system dependencies of the ROS packages.
 Then build your workspace.
-You can do all this by running the following commands in your terminal.
 ```
 cd ~/catkin_ws
 rosdep install --from-paths src --ignore-src -r -y